Pikatsuto/.github/.github/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [INSERT CONTACT EMAIL].
+Please report unacceptable behavior to [guillou.gabriel@gmail.com].

 ## How Can I Contribute?